johannesadelstein/korrektor/README.md

 ---

-This document contains a prompt for text correction.
+This document contains a prompt for multilingual text correction.

 ## How do I use the prompt?